akersten/speedgraph/README.md

 ## Overview

 Graphing the network speed over time is a useful metric for diagnosing network congestion issues.
-This toolkit automates the setup and execution of freely-available utilities to ease the process of generating network-speed-over-time graphs.
+This toolkit generates network-speed-over-time graphs at a specified interval.

 ## Technologies